Angelique EagleWoman: Career

-Before being appointed Dean at Lakehead University, EagleWoman taught at the University of Idaho College of Law, established the Native American Law Emphasis Program, held a position in the law faculty at Hamline University School of Law teaching Native American Law and Contracts, and a visiting position at the University of Kansas School of Law and in the master's degree program, Indigenous Nation Studies.
+EagleWoman taught at the University of Idaho College of Law, established the Native American Law Emphasis Program, held a position in the law faculty at Hamline University School of Law teaching Native American Law and Contracts, and a visiting position at the University of Kansas School of Law and in the master's degree program, Indigenous Nation Studies.
 Her classes focus on tribal economic development, legal code development, litigation, contract law, and international Indigenous law.

 During the 2017-2018 academic year, EagleWoman taught all of the first-year students in two sections of the mandatory Indigenous Legal Traditions fall course and taught the entire second-year class of students in the mandatory Aboriginal Legal Issues course to ensure that the courses were taught by an Indigenous legal academic.

 Several times, EagleWoman has served on the board for the National Native American Bar Association.
 Additionally, she holds memberships with the District of Columbia, Oklahoma, and South Dakota Bar Associations.
 Of particular note is her time serving as General Counsel to the Sisseton-Wahpeton Dakota Oyate, working as an associate attorney with Sonosky, Chambers, Sachse and Endreson in Washington D.C., and her work as a Tribal Public Defender for the Kaw Nation and the Ponca Tribe of Indians of Oklahoma.

 On January 12, 2016, the Bora Laskin Faculty of Law at Lakehead University announced that EagleWoman would be the new Dean of Law.
 Her tenure, which began in May 2016, made her the first Indigenous law dean in Canada.
 Her appointment was welcomed by the Indigenous legal community, including the Indigenous Bar Association.
 In June 2018, EagleWoman stepped down from her position citing systemic racism in the university and the law school.

-She currently is a visiting law professor at the Mitchell Hamline School of Law in St. Paul, MN where she teaches in the Indian Law Program and courses in contract law and civil dispute resolution.
+She currently is a law professor at the Mitchell Hamline School of Law in St. Paul, MN where she directs the Native American Law and Sovereignty (NALS) Institute and teaches civil procedure.

 Education and awards

-EagleWoman has her BA in Political Science from Stanford University, her JD from the University of North Dakota School of Law with distinction, her LLM from the University of Tulsa College of Law, with honours, studying American Indian and Indigenous Law.
+EagleWoman has her BA in political science from Stanford University, her JD from the University of North Dakota School of Law with distinction, her LLM from the University of Tulsa College of Law, with honours, studying American Indian and Indigenous Law.

 During the spring of 2008, EagleWoman received the Kansas University Center for Indigenous Nation's Crystal Eagle Award.
 This award was for recognition of her leadership and dedication in helping members and students in Indigenous communities.
 Other awards include: